enonic/old-xp-doc/doc/reference/toolbox/export.rst

 Extract data for a given repository, branch and content path.
 The result will be stored in the ``$XP_HOME/data/export`` directory.
+See :ref:`operations-export` for more information on content export/import.

 **Usage:**